You are here

 U.S.-Morocco Trade Facts

 The United States-Morocco Free Trade Agreement entered into force on January 1, 2006, eliminating duties on more than 95 percent of all goods and services.
 In addition to key U.S. export sectors gaining immediate duty-free access to the Moroccan market, the Agreement includes commitments by Morocco for increased regulatory transparency and the protection of intellectual property rights.

-Morocco is currently our 69th largest goods trading partner with $3.3 billion in total (two way) goods trade during 2013.
-Goods exports totaled $2.3 billion; Goods imports totaled $977 million.
-The U.S. goods trade surplus with Morocco was $1.3 billion in 2013.
+Morocco is currently our 64th largest goods trading partner with $4.5 billion in total (two way) goods trade during 2018.
+Goods exports totaled $2.9 billion; goods imports totaled $1.6 billion.
+The U.S. goods trade surplus with Morocco was $1.4 billion in 2018.

-There is no information on the distribution of U.S. FDI in Morocco.
+No data on Morocco's FDI in the U.S. are available.
+There is no information on the distribution of Morocco FDI in the U.S.

 - Sales of services in Morocco by majority U.S.-owned affiliates were $201 million in 2016 (latest data available).